vdaas/vald/docs/user-guides/operations.md

 - It is recommended to define PriorityClasses for agents not to be evicted.
     - For more info, please visit the page [Pod Priority and Preemption][pod-priority-preemption].
     - If you are using [the Vald chart][vald-helm-chart], PriorityClasses are defined by default.
-- It is recommended to define namespaces for each Vald and the other apps.
+- It is recommended to define unique namespaces for each Vald and the other apps.
-- Then, please define ResourceQuotas for the namespace for the other apps to limit the memory usage for the other apps.
+- Then, please define ResourceQuotas for the namespace for the other apps to limit the memory usage of them.
     - For more info, please visit tha page [Resource Quotas][resource-quota].

 ## Monitoring